seL4/rfcs/src/active/0050-microkit.md

 ## Unresolved questions

-This RFC addresses the first step towards defining the full seL4 Platform.
+This RFC addresses the first step towards defining the full seL4 Microkit.

 It does not provide a roadmap to the further steps.

 ## Disposition

-The TSC has approved this RFC in today's (12 Sep 2023) meeting and also approved a name change to the Microkit (or seL4 Microkit if context is needed).
+The TSC has approved this RFC in its 12 Sep 2023 meeting and also approved a name change to the Microkit (or seL4 Microkit if context is needed).

 The design concerns from previous meetings have been addressed and